cybertk/generator-swift-framework/README.md

 ## Getting Started

-To install generator-swift-framework from npm, run:
+To install the latest stable version of generator-swift-framework from npm, run:

 ```bash
 npm install -g generator-swift-framework